Cardiac Cath Lab

 Pulmonary Medicine Unit

-The patient population consists of patients with respiratory diseases such as COPD, asthma, cystic fibrosis, pulmonary hypertension, and pneumonia.
-The unit is and integral part of the Heart Lung Vascular Institute contributing to the only adult Cystic Fibrosis Center in the region and a leading Pulmonary Hypertension Clinic.
-These patients are care for using the latest treatment therapies by pulmonologists, hospitalists, along with Internal Medicine and Family Practice residents under the direction of medical staff dedicated to teaching and research.
+The patient population consists of patients with respiratory diseases such as COPD, asthma, cystic fibrosis, pulmonary hypertension, pneumonia, and COVID-19.
+The unit is an integral part of the Heart Lung Vascular Institute contributing to the only adult Cystic Fibrosis Center in the region and a leading Pulmonary Hypertension Clinic.
+These patients are cared for using the latest treatment therapies by pulmonologists, hospitalists, along with Internal Medicine and Family Practice residents under the direction of medical staff dedicated to teaching and research.

-The Vascular Surgery & Transplant Unit (VSTU) is a 30-bed intermediate care unit specializing in the care of patients with vascular disorders or disease and patients who have undergone kidney transplants.
+The Vascular Surgery and Transplant Unit (VSTU) is a high acuity 32-bed intermediate care unit specializing in the care of patients with vascular disorders or disease and patients who have undergone kidney transplants.
 This multidisciplinary team was formed in 2002 to provide a focused approach to care for this growing population and its unique needs.
 The unit provides an intermediate level of care for patients where invasive monitoring and telemetry are available for patients undergoing surgical interventions.
 The VSTU provides collaborative care for the following:

 - Abdominal aortic aneurysm repair